infograf768/translate-joomla/README.md

 1. There was no specific app to deal with .po on all platforms (Poedit was not available on Windows)
 2. Anyone, even without any code knowledge, could create/edit an ini file
 3. ini files are readable while .po are not
+4. You can't load more than one .pot file per page.

 but not only, and this is why it is better to go on: